ijoffe/AIAssistantTest/README.md

 # AIAssistantTest

 ```
-Project by Mehmood Ahmad and Issac Joffe
+Project by Mehmood Ahmad and Isaac Joffe
 ```